samisalkosuo/finnish-dep-parser-docker/README.md

 Post file to parser using curl:

 - curl -H "Content-Type: text/plain" --data-binary "@test/text.txt" http://127.0.0.1:8080

-Use any programming language to HTTP POST Finnish text to this server and get CoNLL-U format back.
+- Use any programming language to HTTP POST Finnish text to this server and get CoNLL-U format back.

+Get simple statistics of the parser:

+- http://127.0.0.1:8080, a normal HTTP GET

 # Disclaimer